UPPMAX/HPC-python/docs/jupyter.md

 ## 3. Connect to the running notebook
 Keep this session open and running.
 Note the node on which you are got the interactive job i.e. something like "r141".

-### In Thinlinc
+### In ThinLinc

-- If you are connected to Rackham via [Thinlinc session](https://www.uppmax.uu.se/support/user-guides/thinlinc-graphical-connection-guide/), open a browser with the link you got but modified to point to r486 i.e.
+- If you are connected to Rackham via [ThinLinc session](https://www.uppmax.uu.se/support/user-guides/thinlinc-graphical-connection-guide/), open a browser with the link you got but modified to point to r486 i.e.
 ``http://r486:8888/?token=5c3aeee9fbfc75f7a11c4a64b2b5b7ec49622231388241c2``

 ### On own computer